benashford/redis-async/README.md

 ## Still to-do

-1. Use Leiningen profiles to enable benchmarking configuration, to keep seperate from usual code.
 2. Much better logging/error handling.
 3. Document commands that don't make sense in an async context.
 4. The 'monitor' command.